 There are a few reasons that you may be dealing with a short-term urinary incontinence.
 Treatment for incontinence of this nature means simply treating the problem that’s causing it.
 These can include:

 - Certain medications

-If you’re living with ongoing incontinence issues, you most likely have one of two different kinds of urinary incontinence.
+If you’re living with ongoing incontinence issues, you most likely have one of the two kinds of urinary incontinence.
 And it is possible for some women to have both kinds:

 - Weight gain

-- Urge Incontinence is diagnosed when you experience strong urges to urinate but can’t quite make it to the bathroom in time.
+- Urge Incontinenceis diagnosed when you experience strong urges to urinate but can’t quite make it to the bathroom in time.
 You may not even have any warning before the leakage occurs.
-This can happen even with very small amounts of urine. in some cases, In some cases, an overactive bladder can be considered urge incontinence, but not all people with overactive bladder experience urine leaks.
+This can happen even with very small amounts of urine.
+In some cases, an overactive bladder can be considered urge incontinence, but not all people with overactive bladder experience urine leaks.

-- Mixed continence occurs what you a wide range of symptoms that fall into both categories.
+- Mixed incontinenceoccurs when you have a wide range of symptoms that fall into both categories.

 Getting to the Source of the Problem

 The best gynecologists in Queens who are a part of the Forest Hills Medical Services team will conduct a thorough examination and ask you about your liquid intake.
 Keeping a record of your bladder activity for a couple of days leading up to your appointment is beneficial.

 After your exam, your doctor may wish to conduct a few simple tests in an effort to pinpoint the specific cause of your bladder control problem.
 This is the first major step of beginning incontinence treatment and restoring your quality of life.